datamininggroup/pfa-docs/docs/basic.md

       tally
 {% include engine3.html %}

-## Simple types
+## Avro types

 PFA's types are equivalent to the types that can be serialized by [Avro](http://avro.apache.org/){:target="_blank"}.
 Thus, inputs and outputs of PFA scoring engines can be readily converted to Avro's binary or JSON-based representation (since there is no translation involved), or other formats with some translation.
 Avro is widely used in the Hadoop ecosystem, and its [types are specified in JSON](http://avro.apache.org/docs/1.7.6/spec.html){:target="_blank"}, so they can be included in a PFA document without special syntax.

+### Input records with multiple fields

 Most often, scoring engines receive data as records--- named, heterogeneous product types with named fields--- and occasionally a scoring engine returns output as a record as well.

-Here is a realistic example of input records (the 20 closest stars to the sun):
+Here is a semi-realistic example of input records (the 20 closest stars to the sun):

 {% include engine1.html %}
 {"name": "Sun", "x": 0.0, "y": 0.0, "z": 0.0, "spec": "G2 V", "planets": true, "mag": {"double": -26.72}}